Setting up Windows

 If you want the IDE for debugging and editing, you will need to install it separately, but this is optional and not needed to build Chromium.

-If you're primarily going to be doing debug dev builds, you'll want to set GYP_DEFINES=component=shared_library, which uses a DLL build and incremental linking, which makes linking much faster in Debug.
+If you're primarily going to be doing debug dev builds, you'll want to turn on the component build (in GYP do set GYP_DEFINES=component=shared_library, in GN, set the build arg is_component_build = true).
+This will generate many DLLs and enable incremental linking, which makes linking much faster in Debug.